Improving Subgraph Representation Learning via Multi-View Augmentation: Abstract

 \section{Abstract}

-Subgraph representation learning based on Graph Neural Network (GNN) has broad applications in chemistry and biology, such as molecule property prediction and gene collaborative function prediction.
-On the other hand, graph augmentation techniques have shown promising results in improving graph-based and node-based classification tasks but are rarely explored in the GNN-based subgraph representation learning literature.
-In this work, we developed a novel multiview augmentation mechanism to improve subgraph representation learning and thus the accuracy of downstream prediction tasks.
-The augmentation technique creates multiple variants of subgraphs and embeds these variants into the original graph to achieve both high training efficiency, scalability, and improved accuracy.
-Experiments on several real-world subgraph benchmarks demonstrate the superiority of our proposed multi-view augmentation techniques.
+Subgraph representation learning based on Graph Neural Network (GNN) has exhibited broad applications in scientific advancements, such as predictions of molecular structure--property relationships and collective cellular function.
+In particular, graph augmentation techniques have shown promising results in improving graph-based and node-based classification tasks.
+Still, they have rarely been explored in the existing GNN-based subgraph representation learning studies.
+In this study, we develop a novel multi-view augmentation mechanism to improve subgraph representation learning models and thus the accuracy of downstream prediction tasks.
+Our augmentation technique creates multiple variants of subgraphs and embeds these variants into the original graph to achieve highly improved training efficiency, scalability, and accuracy.
+Benchmark experiments on several real-world biological and physiological datasets demonstrate the superiority of our proposed multi-view augmentation techniques in subgraph representation learning.